Section 3: Career Choices

 Chris also uses a range of behaviour tools, notably:

-- BASIS (Business Attitude Style and Information System).
-This behaviour profile is ideal for those considering self-employment as the context is that of working in an entrepreneurial environment.
+- Enterprise Behaviour Questionnaire – This behaviour profile is ideal for those considering self-employment as the context is that of working in an entrepreneurial environment.
 It provides a template of your behavioural preferences and looks at your style and approach to people, events and situations.
 It can also reveal tension areas, i.e. those that are likely sources of stress.
 From this, you can create a personal action plan – the key behaviours to work on.